msleigh/fcimc/docs/theory.md

 [Fleck and Cummings in 1971](https://www.sciencedirect.com/science/article/pii/0021999171900155) , according to which:

-> The method is based upon the concept of effective scattering, wherein a
+> "The method is based upon the concept of effective scattering, wherein a
 > fraction of the radiative energy absorbed is instantaneously and
-> isotropically reradiated in a manner analogous to a scattering process.
+> isotropically reradiated in a manner analogous to a scattering process."

 The modelled particles in IMC are not photons, but represent 'packets' of photons, whose total energy changes as they interact with the background